nology-tech/react-code-along/notes/challenge/challenge.md

-# Challenge Set up and JSX
+# Challenge: Set up and JSX

 Right click on the challenge.md file and click Open Preview.